Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-fires-of-force/the-betrayal-of-thunderforce/notes.md

 In other words, that energy is _converted_ into heat energy and light energy.
 Yes, light itself carries energy.
 Rays of light are electromagnetic waves, and they have energy.

 (Lightbulbs, for example, work by simply heating up the metal wire inside to an insane temperature.
-This, as you know no, automatically creates very bright light.
+This, as you know now, automatically creates very bright light.
 It also means that old lightbulbs were very inefficient, as a lot of that electricity was wasted on generating heat first.
 Which is not the thing for which you bought the lightbulb.)

 But, as you know, light can be stopped.
 If light hits an object, it doesn't go further.
 The space _behind_ that object is now cast in shadow!